crescent-network/crescent/README.md

 **Step 2.
 Get Crescent Core source code**

 Use `git` to retrieve Crescent Core from the [official repo](https://github.com/crescent-network/crescent/) and checkout the `main` branch.
-This branch contains the latest stable release, which will install the `crescentd` binary.
+This branch contains the latest release, which will install the `crescentd` binary.

 ```bash
 git clone https://github.com/crescent-network/crescent.git